Keep being updated with phanganist.com by following our Facebook page.

 Some of the most unique spots she has found by accident.

 “One time my husband and I were driving through the North Carolina countryside when we noticed a Dukes of Hazzard Museum.
 We had passed by it several times before and never noticed it.
+When we stopped to visit, we met the most charming man who had been collecting memorabilia for several years and had visitors from all over the world.
+And guess what?
+You won't find him on Tripadvisor!”.

 What started your interest in travel and travel writing?